-At its February 2008 meeting, the Committee approved net sales growth and earnings per share growth as the 2008 performance metrics.
-The earnings per share metric replaced the net earnings metric because the Committee believes that it more closely aligns management with shareholders' interests, it is a visible metric that is easy to communicate, and it is a commonly used profit metric.
-Each of the measures will be weighted equally.
-Both metrics will be set with reference to multiples of forecasted GDP growth.
-In 2008, Mr. McHale will participate in the Executive Officer Annual Incentive Bonus Plan with a minimum payout of 0 percent, a target payout of 100 percent, and a maximum payout of 150 percent of base salary to be paid.
-Management Executives will participate in the Executive Officer Bonus Plan with a minimum payout of 0 percent, a target payout of 70 percent, and a maximum payout of 105 percent of base salary to be paid.
+At its February 2009 meeting, the Committee approved net sales and EPS as the 2009 performance metrics.
+Both metrics will be set with reference to forecasted GDP percent growth.
+Given the unprecedented global economic downturn, the Committee approved lower threshold, lower target and higher maximum performance levels for both metrics.
+In addition, threshold bonus payouts as a percentage of base salary will change from 0 percent to 25 percent of target bonus to better align our annual incentive program design with common market practices provided by Hewitt.
+If the threshold is not achieved in 2009, the payout provided for under the Annual Incentive Plans will be zero.
+In 2009, Mr. McHale will participate in the Executive Officer Annual Incentive Bonus Plan with a threshold payout of 25 percent, a target payout of 100 percent, and a maximum payout of 150 percent of base salary to be paid.
+Management Executives will participate in the Executive Officer Bonus Plan with a threshold payout of 25 percent, a target payout of 70 percent, and a maximum payout of 105 percent of base salary to be paid.